- Tanzania Safari

 This tour is accessible to most people with an average level of fitness and normal mobility.
 It involves full days of sightseeing, often on foot and includes some hiking, climbing of stairs and getting on and off 4X4 vehicles.
 Many of the roads in Tanzania are unpaved and so journeys can sometimes be long and bumpy.
 Please note that this tour is not suitable for anyone with walking difficulties.

-The minimum number of travellers in your group will be six and the maximum will be 30.
-In the unlikely event that there are less than six people booked on your tour date, you may be asked to change to a different date.
-The choice to switch to any of our other tours, or cancel with a full refund will also be available to you should an alternative date not be suitable.
+The minimum number of travellers in your group will be 6, and the maximum will be 30.
+If in the unlikely event there are less than 6 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.

 This is an escorted tour, meaning you will be met on arrival at Kilimanjaro airport and will have a guide with you for the duration of your tour, ensuring that you have first-hand knowledge and assistance at all times.

 The currency in Tanzania is the Tanzanian Shilling (Tsh).
-You should be able to buy currency before you leave the UK or whilst away.
+You should be able to buy currency before you leave the UK or whilst away, however, US Dollars are also widely accepted.
 There will be access to ATMs in most major cities where you will be able to withdraw money in the local currency.

 You will need to take money with you to cover any personal purchases such as souvenirs, laundry, any meals not included in the itinerary as well as drinks and any additional snacks.
-We recommend you bring along a minimum of GBP £200 per person to change in to local currency.
-It is a good idea to try and maintain a supply of small notes and change in the local currency for tipping or small purchases.
+We recommend you take a minimum of GBP £200 per person.
+It is a good idea to try and maintain a supply of small notes and change in either the local currency or US Dollars for tipping or small purchases.